Interview with

 The story I was given was that he was dive-bombing barges crossing the Seine River, and the Mustang carried 1,000 pound bombs under each wing.
 The bombs were detonated by a device which, as the air pressure increased, the bomb went off before it actually hit the ground by this device going into a concave shape.
 There was a bit of talk that sometimes these bombs would explode prematurely.
 I was told that he did at the last moment direct the Mustang on to a barge, and that he crashed on to the barge on the Seine River.
 That was it!

-I am fairly sure Jimmy would be correct about this because he and Corran were good friends, and - as he states - he flew over with the express intention of finding out what had happened.
-What is more, Corran was lost on 3 August 1944, and Jim was shot down and captured a fortnight later - so his visit to 65 Sqdn must have been within a very short time of Corran going missing.
-In other words, the information was relatively fresh.
-I have also been in touch with Jamie Jameson who wrote to tell me that they had had a lot of trouble with premature detonation of bombs on his Mustang Wing in Normandy in 1944.
+“Now I am fairly sure Jim could be correct about the details because he and your brother were good friends, and as he states, he flew over with the express intention of finding out what had happened.
+What is more, Corran was lost on 3 August 1944, and Jim was shot down and captured a fortnight later, so his visit to 65 Sqdn must have been within a very short time of Corran going missing.
+In other words, the information he got would have been relatively fresh news.”